Intracellular Measurement-Informed Multiscale Modeling for Scalable iPSC Manufacturing: Multi-Scale Model Development

 \subsection{Single‑Cell Metabolic Model Extension}

 \begin{sloppypar} Building on the results reported in \cite{Wang2024}, this section extends the mechanistic single‑cell metabolic model developed for 2D monolayer iPSC cultures.
-This enhanced model serves as the core computational module within the modular multiscale framework for 3D aggregate cultures introduced in Section~\ref{sec:aggregateModeling}.
-Because 2D monolayer cultures experience relatively homogeneous environmental conditions, the associated single‑cell metabolic model—schematically illustrated in Fig.~\ref{fig:metabolic_network}—builds on previously established frameworks \citep{ghorbaniaghdam2014analyzing, Wang2024}.
+This enhanced model serves as the core computational module within the modular multiscale framework for 3D aggregate cultures.
+Because 2D monolayer cultures experience relatively homogeneous environmental conditions, the associated single‑cell metabolic model—schematically illustrated in Fig.~\ref{fig:metabolic_network}—builds on previously established frameworks \citep{ghorbaniaghdam2014analyzing, Wang2024}. {Metabolites exhibiting significant temporal changes over the 48‑h exponential growth phase \cite{Odenwelder2021} were identified via linear regression slope tests ($p<0.05$) and incorporated into model development.
+Proline (PRO) was retained despite not meeting this criterion, as its distinct behavior in aggregate cultures suggests a unique role in aggregate‑specific metabolism.}

 Relative to the prior iPSC metabolic regulatory network model \citep{Wang2024}, the present formulation explicitly incorporates intracellular redox reactions through the inclusion of redox cofactors (NAD$^{+}$/NADH and FAD/FADH$_2$) and a simplified representation of oxidative phosphorylation.
 These extensions enable the model to capture the experimentally observed coupling between central carbon metabolism and cellular redox balance.

 To represent the inhibitory effect of lactate on glucose uptake, a lactate‑dependent regulatory element was incorporated following Odenwelder et al. \citep{Odenwelder2021} and is denoted as R0 in Fig.~\ref{fig:metabolic_network}.
 In addition, motivated by experimental observations from the present study, two additional regulatory mechanisms (R1 and R2) were introduced to account for the effects of pyruvate on cellular metabolism. \end{sloppypar}